 – Studio hire fees

 – Pick up from/drop off at Stornoway airport on arrival/ departure day

 – And a member of the Wild at Art team will be with the group throughout to ensure guests are well looked after.

 The itinerary is based on careful selection of suppliers and is accurate at the time of publication.
 But should it be necessary, Wild at Art reserves the right to make changes.

 We aim to offer the best balance between touring the islands and working in an indoor studio.
 Lewis & Harris is a large island so be prepared for some minibus travel between different locations!

 Flights and travel to/from the island are not included.
 Personal travel insurance is required.

 This vacation starts in Stornoway – we will be happy to advise on how to get there.
 For flights to and from Stornoway please visit the Loganair website.
 If there is enough interest we may organise minibus transport from and to Edinburgh at an additional cost – let us know at the time of booking if you would be interested in this.

-Since participants tend to prefer their own materials we will send a detailed list of what to bring and what we’ll provide together with pre-holiday information.
-We will provide some materials you may want to try, such as ink, charcoal and PVA glue.
+Since participants tend to prefer using their own materials we will send a detailed list of what to bring and what we’ll provide together with pre-holiday information.
+We will provide some materials you may want to try, such as walnut ink, charcoal and PVA glue.
 These are included in the price.

-We can also arrange this experience exclusively for your group.
+We can also arrange this art experience exclusively for your group.
 For availability and group prices please contact us